This post may contain affiliate links. Please read how we make money for more information.

 However, God gave the Israelites a way to protect their homes and families from this plague.
 The Israelites were instructed to put the blood of a slaughtered lamb or young goat on their doorposts.
 When judgment was executed on the Egyptians, the blood on the doorposts served as a sign for that house to be passed over and the residents spared.

 Many churches today have their doors painted red as a symbol of God’s protection.
-It’s one of those things that most people don’t realize or pay any attention to, but the red door meaning is definitely there.
+It’s one of those things that most people don’t realize or pay any attention to, but the symbolism is definitely there.

 A church with a red door also symbolizes the shed blood of Jesus Christ on the cross.
 Many of the cathedrals that were built during the Middle Ages, for example, are filled with symbolism.
 Red was painted on the north, south, and east doors of these cathedrals, making the sign of the cross.